 Skin Cancer Overview

-- Tumors are cancerous only if they are malignant.
+- Tumors are said to be cancerous only if they are composed of malignant cells.
 This means that they encroach on and invade neighboring tissues because of their uncontrolled growth.

 Skin cancers are of three major types: basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma.